HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 ## 2\.
 Separable SSS - UE4

 The approach proposed by [dEon 2007] is applied in texture space.
-This is really weird in real time rendering since few real
+Evidently, the texture space approach is really weird in real time rendering.
+And

+//weird didn't come up with the scene space approach following the convention

 TODO